aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/intro.rst

 DataSources
 ===========

-This section follows on the previous one, and introduces the use of MARTe2-components DataSources.
-The DataSources are used to interface with the external world (from memory to hardware).
+This section follows the previous one and introduces the use of MARTe2-components DataSources.
+DataSources are used to interface with the external world (from memory to hardware).

 .. toctree::
    :maxdepth: 1